cs1302uga/cs1302-ce08/README.md

 1. **[ALL GROUP MEMBERS]**
-   If you did not setup your Git username and email on Nike when working on `cs1302-ce07`, then please revist that exercise and follow the instructions presented there.
+   If you did not setup your Git username and email on Nike when working on `cs1302-ce07`, then please revist that exercise and follow the instructions presented [here](https://github.com/cs1302uga/cs1302-ce07#getting-started).

 1. Change into the `cs1302-ce08` directory that was just created and look around.
 There should be multiple Java files contained within the directory structure.
 To see a listing of all of the